1. Introduction and characteristics of free trade zones in China

 By the end of 2021, a total of 393,000 enterprises have been established in the then 18 zones.
 With less than 4‰ of the territory, these free trade zones host 17.6% of foreign investment and account for 14.7% of China's imports and exports.
 They play an important role in stabilizing foreign trade and investment in China.

-a.
+5.1.
 Performance statistics of Shanghai Free Trade Zone

-From its establishment in 2013 to 2019, 11,000 new foreign-owned companies have been registered.
-This accounts for 20% of the 55,000 companies established in the zone.
-In 2020, the cumulative foreign investment amounted to USD 26.3 billion.
+From its creation in 2013 to 2019, 11,000 new foreign-owned companies have been registered.
+This represents 20% of the 55,000 companies established in the zone.

-b.
+5.2.
 Performance statistics of Hainan Free Trade Zone

 In Hainan, 149,000 new enterprises were established in 2020, an increase of 107% over 2019.
 Among them, 1,005 new foreign-owned enterprises are established, an increase of 197% compared to 2019.